Planning Tips

 Full-Service Wedding Planner

 For the couple who has no idea where to even begin, hiring a Full-Service wedding planner is a perfect fit for you!
-They will assist with full hiring vendors, creating a budget, design plans, the entire days’ timeline, ceremony planning, rsvp tracking, ongoing updates and consultation with clients about vendors services/products and SO much more.
+They will assist with fully hiring vendors, creating a budget, design plans, the entire day’s timeline, ceremony planning, RSVP tracking, ongoing updates, and consultation with clients about vendors’ services/products and SO much more.
 Once the wedding day arrives, the hours they spent behind the scenes will make your dreams come to life.
 They will be responsible for managing all vendors, final payments, set-up and strike, and fixing any problems that will arise.

 Michigan Wedding Planner